-Data collected from direct research collected from the cities in this report and published reports narrows the range of policy and program solutions.
-They are organized into four categories for ease of comparison: Land Use and Regulatory Programs; Financing Programs; Other Innovative Programs; and Market Led Approaches to Housing Production.
+Of the 12 cities contacted for this study, ten provided complete written surveys.
+This survey data was supplemented by published reports and other secondary data obtained by the study authors.
+Based on all of the information collected and analyzed for the comparison cities and Seattle, the policy and program solutions are organized below into four categories for ease of comparison: Land Use and Regulatory Programs; Financing Programs; Other Innovative Programs; and Market-Led Approaches to Housing Production.